jeff-bruemmer/vaporwair/README.md

 ```

 ## Setup
-1. Get API keys

-Vaporwair requires two free API keys:
+1. Obtain two free API keys:

 - [Dark Sky](https://darksky.net/dev): for weather reports.
-(NOTE: to be deprecated in 2021).
+(NOTE: to be deprecated in 2021.
+Dark Sky is no longer issuing new API keys.
+Existing keys will work until the service shuts down in 2021).
 - [AirNow](https://docs.airnowapi.org/): for air quality reports from the Environmental Protection Agency.

 2. Download and install the [Go programming language](https://golang.org/).
 3. Clone this repository.

-4. Change to this repository’s directory, and run `go install`.
+4. Navigate to this repository’s directory, and run `go install`.
 Make sure your terminal has the [Go bin directory in its $PATH](https://golang.org/doc/gopath_code.html).

-5. Run `vaporwair` and follow prompts to input API Keys.
+5. Run the `vaporwair` binary, and follow prompts to input API Keys.
 A configuration directory will automatically be created in your home directory, and the standard report will be run.
 Specify other reports using the flags listed above.
 To view a list of available flags, type `vaporwair -help`.

 ## Roadmap
+- Move from Dark Sky API to National Weather Service API.
 - Improve entry of API keys with confirmation.
 Possibly a flag to re-enter API keys.
 - Add a flag to specify and configure standard international units.
-- Once design finalizes, tests, benchmarking, and documentation upkeep.
+- Once design finalizes, include tests, benchmarks, and additional documentation.
-- Move from Dark Sky API to National Weather Service API.

 ## License
 M.I.T.